-- shares of common stock that the optionee already owns; - an immediate exercise and sale of the option shares through a broker approved by us; - a full-recourse promissory note (except as prohibited by law); or - any other legally permissible form of consideration.
+- · shares of common stock that the optionee already owns; - an immediate exercise and sale of the option shares through a broker approved by us; - a full-recourse promissory note (except as prohibited by law); or - any other legally permissible form of consideration.

 A participant who exercises a stock appreciation right receives the increase in value of our common stock over the base price.
 The base price for stock appreciation rights granted under the Equity Plan shall be determined by the compensation committee, but shall not be less than 100% of the fair market value of the underlying common stock on the grant date.
 The settlement value of the stock appreciation right may be paid in cash or shares of common stock, as specified in the award agreement.

 Options and stock appreciation rights vest at the times determined by the compensation committee.
-In most cases, our options and stock appreciation rights will vest over a four-year period following the applicable vesting commencement date.
+In practice, our options and stock appreciation rights will vest over a four- or five-year period following the applicable vesting commencement date.
+All of the outstanding stock options granted to date to our employees are subject to a vesting period of at least four years and a vesting schedule with a one-year initial vesting period.